 How can I be proactive to support Gynecologic Cancer Awareness Month?

-Learn – about the risk factors and symptoms of gynecologic cancer
+- Learn – about the risk factors and symptoms of gynecologic cancer

-Listen – to your body
+- Listen – to your body

-Act – to reduce your risk and take preventive steps, seek care first from a gynecologist oncologist if you suspect or have been diagnosed with gynecologic cancer.
+- Act – to reduce your risk and take preventive steps, seek care first from a gynecologist oncologist if you suspect or have been diagnosed with gynecologic cancer.

 How can I start reducing my risk for gynecologic cancer?

 Every woman is at risk for developing gynecologic cancer, so it is important do regular self-examinations and screenings to help in the early detection of certain types of gynecologic cancers.